 It comes down to what you will be comfortable with.
 And most likely you’ll be able to simply pick one version and live happily ever after with that choice.
 You get used to whatever mount style you have.

-The best you can do is either get a dive computer that you can switch from being a console mounted to a wrist mounted so you can try the different options with your own device.
-Or, simply rent the equipment in different style during a few dives to see what feels best for you.
+The best you can do is get a dive computer you can switch from being a console mounted to a wrist mounted so you can try the different options with your own device.
+Or rent the equipment in the different styles during a few dives to see what feels best for you.
 Then purchase this setup.

 Entry Level Model

 A great dive computer for beginners or for recreational divers is the Suunto Zoop Novo.
 It comes as either a wrist mounted model or as a console with a pressure gauge.
 The wrist mounted variant comes in different colors.
 You can read our in-depth review of the Suunto Zoop Novo for more information.

 A console mounted dive computer that is great when you start out is the Suunto Cobra 3 Dive Computer console.
 It combines a dive computer with a pressure gauge so you can track how much air is left in your cylinder at all times.
 You can check out a detailed review by clicking here.